“Let no man beguile you of your reward”(Colossians 2:18).

 As Believers, many of us have begun the Believer’s race, or we profess to have done so, but the number of the starters is far greater than the number of the winners.
 It is written that, “They that run in a race run all, but one receiveth the prize.”
 “Many are called, but few are chosen.”
 Many begin in their walk and though they did run well, after a while something hinders them that they do not obey the truth; and they go out from us because they were not of us, for if they had been of us, doubtless they would have continued with us.
 Now we may expect that some will come and try to turn us out of the racecourse openly—not plausibly and with sophistication, but with an open and honest wickedness.
 Some will tell us plainly that there is no reward to run for, that what we believe is all a mistake, that the pleasures of this world are the only things worth seeking, that there are delights of the flesh and the lusts thereof, and that we should do well to enjoy them.
 We shall meet the Atheist with his sneer and with his ringing laugh.
 We shall meet with all kinds of persons who will to our faces tell us to turn back, for there is no heaven, there is no Messiah, or, if there be, it is not worth our while to take so much trouble to find Him.
 Beware of such people.
 Meet them face to face with unbending courage.
 Pay no attention to their sneers.
 If they persecute you, reckon this to be an honor to you, for what is persecution but the tribute that wickedness pays to righteousness, and what is it, indeed, but the recognition of the seed of the woman that the seed of the serpent would desire to bite his heel?

-But Sha’ul does not warn you so much against those people who openly come to you in this way.
-He knows that you will be on the alert against them.
-He gives a special warning against some others who would beguile you; that is to say, who will try to turn you out of the right road, but who will not tell you that they mean to do so.
+But Sha’ul does not warn so much against those people who openly come to us in this way.
+He knows that we will be on the alert against them.
+He gives a special warning against some others who would beguile us; that is to say, who will try to turn us out of the right road, but who will not tell us that they mean to do so.
 They pretend that they are going to show you something that you know not, some improvement upon what you have previously learned.
 In Sha’ul’s time there were some who turned a Believer’s attention from the worship of God to the worship of angels.
 “Angels,” said they, “these are holy beings; they keep watch over you; you should speak of them with great respect;” and then when they grew bolder, they said, “You should ask their protection”; and then after a little while they said, “You should worship them; you should make them intermediate intercessors;” and so, step by step, they went on and established an old heresy which has lasted for many years, and which is not dead even now, and the worship of angels crept in.
 This is a prominent distraction technique today as are unidentified flying objects (UFOs) that are garnering the attention and fascination of so many.

 “Let no man beguile you of your reward.”
 They will often attack you in that insidious manner by setting up other objects of reverence besides those that spiritual men worship.